 In 2015, CMS began allowing providers to be reimbursed for CCM services offered to patients.

-The benefits of CCM for patients is clear.
+The benefits of CCM for patients are clear.
 Patients receive 24/7 access to a dedicated team of healthcare professionals who are invested in improving and maintaining their health.

 The patient also receives a unique, comprehensive care plan that supports physical, mental, cognitive, psycho-social, functional, and environmental (re)assessments, including an inventory of resources, with a focus on the chronic conditions being managed.

-By extension, the routine care the patient receives through CCM reduces the amount of office visits, ER visits, and hospitalizations, saving them time and money.
+By extension, the routine care the patient receives through CCM reduces the number of office visits, ER visits, and hospitalizations, saving them time and money.

 Perhaps the most obvious benefit to patients is that it makes them feel special, as the constant attention to their health and well-being is being managed around the clock.

 With more frequent communication between the provider and patient, comes a stronger relationship, and with that, comes the patient taking a more active and engaged role in their health.

 CMS allows providers to be reimbursed for CCM, offering an additional revenue stream for your practice.

 CMS will reimburse you for providing a minimum of 20 minutes of CCM per patient per month.